From Excess to Excellence: How Weighing Scales Can Help Tackle Food Waste in Manufacturing

 Furthermore, weighing scales can also help to improve the accuracy of quality control checks.
 By ensuring that finished products meet the correct weight specifications, manufacturers can reduce the likelihood of products being rejected due to quality issues, which can lead to waste.

-Software solutions such as the TraceWaste solution can help identify troublesome pain points within a food production process by measuring wasted materials throughout the whole factory, allowing for decision makers to improve their business using empirical data.
+Software solutions such as the TraceWaste solution and Myrias can help identify troublesome pain points within a food production process by measuring wasted materials throughout the whole factory, allowing for decision makers to improve their business using empirical data.

 Reducing Waste, Saving Money and Creating New Revenue Streams